Contextual Multi-Factor Authentication (MFA)

 With an active application MFA configuration, there is an MFA policy with three possible values:

-• Enabled, where an MFA challenge occurs if the user has a valid MFA method, and if they don’t, there is no MFA challenge
+• Enabled: an MFA challenge occurs only if the user has a valid MFA method

-But there is an additional trust policy, which determines if an application accepts the results of other MFA challenges.
-The options here are:
+An additional trust policy determines if an application accepts the results of other MFA challenges with the following options:

-• Any, where any application’s challenge results are acceptable
+• Any: any application’s challenge results are acceptable

-• This, where this application’s challenge results are acceptable, and any other application’s are not
+• This: only this application’s challenge results are acceptable

-• None, where no application’s challenge results are acceptable, and the MFA challenge will always be given
+• None: no application’s challenge results are acceptable, always displays an MFA challenge

 Here’s a table outline possible scenarios for different trust policies.